FREQUENTLY ASKED QUESTIONS

 3. Who is behind the HERO Corps?

-The program was developed and is operated by the National Association to Protect Children (PROTECT), U.S. Immigration and Customs Enforcement (ICE) and the U.S. Special Operations Command (SOCOM).
-It is therefore a unique partnership of government, military and nonprofit, supported and made possible by generous foundations, corporations and individuals in the private sector.
+The program was developed and is operated by the National Association to Protect Children (PROTECT), U.S. Homeland Security Investigations (HSI), and the U.S. Department of Defense.
+It is therefore a unique partnership of government, military, and nonprofit, supported and made possible by generous foundations, corporations, and individuals in the private sector.

 4. What kind of technical training or qualifications do I need for acceptance?

-HERO Corps training includes intensive study of computers and digital forensics, followed by a 10-month internship in law enforcement as a computer forensics analyst.
+HERO Corps training includes intensive study of computers and digital forensics, followed by a 9-month internship in law enforcement as a computer forensics analyst (CFA).
 No advance experience with computers is required for admission to the program, but we are looking for individuals with an aptitude and interest in the field.
 In the past, some of our best students have had virtually no background with computers, while others arrived with specialized skills and experience.

 5. What does the HERO Corps training consist of?

-Each HERO Corps class undergoes an 12-week intensive training course, followed by a 10-month, unpaid law enforcement internship at a Homeland Security Investigations field office.
+Each HERO Corps class undergoes a 12-week intensive training course, followed by a 9-month law enforcement internship at a Homeland Security Investigations field office.

 The first three weeks of classroom training is held by PROTECT and designed to give students a multi-disciplinary background to prepare them for their mission.
 Instructors are drawn from top national and international experts.
-Topics covered include the nature and magnitude of the child exploitation crisis, the impact of child trauma and abuse, the child protection system, the law enforcement landscape, child abuse prosecution and basic tools and strategies used by law enforcement to detect and interdict child exploitation.
-Students spend time with law enforcement veterans, visit a forensic lab and hear real-world case studies.
+Topics covered include the nature and magnitude of the child exploitation crisis, the impact of child trauma and abuse, the child protection system, the law enforcement landscape, child abuse prosecution, and basic tools and strategies used by law enforcement to detect and interdict child exploitation.
+Students spend time with law enforcement veterans, work with forensic experts, and hear real-world case studies.
 Advance prep for CompTIA A+ certification is included.
 HEROs meet and hear from HERO alumni and learn about the Warrior Support Program.

-Upon completion of training, each HERO will be placed in an HSI field office for the 10-month law enforcement internship.
+Upon completion of training, each HERO will be placed in a HSI field office for the 9-month, paid law enforcement internship.
 During the internship, HEROs serve as computer forensic analysts (CFAs), doing actual casework (see below).

-All expenses during the initial interview process and the 12 weeks of training are paid for by PROTECT, thanks to the generous support of foundations, corporations and individuals.
+All expenses during the interview process and the 12 weeks of training are paid for by PROTECT, thanks to the generous support of foundations, corporations, and individuals.
 This includes travel and transportation, lodging, meals, and the equipment needed for training and internships.
+During the field internships, participants are paid by HSI at the GS 5-7 level.

 7. Is there any guarantee of employment following the internship?